Setup an Automated Build using Jenkins and Artifactory

 Create a New Jenkins Job

-Start by creating a new job, from the job template, for building our application.
+Start by creating a new job for building our application.

 1. Go to Jenkins dashboard.